Siesta: a Luxury or a Necessity?

 Okay, now let’s get down to the essence of the notion.

 Translated from Spanish as a short nap, in fact, siesta lingers much, much longer.
 But the duration is a necessity, not a whim.
 The temperature reaches its peak at 2 pm, so the Spanish simply have to outsit the 3 scorching hours only to reemerge at their workplaces at 5 pm, when the heat has already subsided.

 Although known in many places by a different name, siesta has spread through regions with the same sweltering midday conditions: the Middle East, the Philippines, North Africa, and South America.
 Some of those regions, though, have adopted the siesta schedule as a luxury feature – they don’t really have a necessity to hide in the comfort of their homes for 3 hours in a row, as the weather is never that hot.
-However, the broken working day gives people an opportunity to spend more time with their families.
-For them, siesta has crystallized into a nice habit, hasn’t it?
+For example, Mexico abolished siesta in 1944 but those who can have it still do.
+And why wouldn't they?
+The broken working day gives people an opportunity to spend more time with their families.
+For them, siesta has crystalized into a nice habit, hasn’t it?

 But you can't rest and relax now, right?
 It's time to practice your Spanish!